Narbonne

-Narbonne (/nɑːrˈbɒn/ nar-BON, /USalso-ˈbɔːn, -ˈbʌn/ --BAWN-,_--BUN, /fr/; Narbona /oc/; Narbo /la/; Late Latin:Narbona) is a commune in southeastern France, located in the Occitanie region.
-The city lies 849 km from Paris in the Aude department, of which it is a sub-prefecture.
-It is located about 15 km from the shores of the Mediterranean Sea and was historically a prosperous port.
-From the 14th century it declined following a change in the course of the river Aude.
+Narbonne (/nɑːrˈbɒn/ nar-BON, /USalso-ˈbɔːn, -ˈbʌn/ --BAWN-,_--BUN, /fr/; Narbona /oc/; Narbo /la/; Late Latin:Narbona) is a commune and subprefecture in Southern France, located in the Occitania region.
+It is located about 15 km from the shores of the Mediterranean Sea and was historically a prosperous port city.
+Narbonne lies 849 km from Paris in the Aude department, of which it is an arrondissement.
+From the 14th century onwards, it declined following a change in the course of the river Aude.
 While it is the largest commune in Aude, the capital of the Aude department is the smaller commune of Carcassonne.

 Etymology

-The source of the town's original name of Narbo is lost in antiquity, and it may have referred to a hillfort from the Iron Age close to the location of the current settlement or its occupants.
-The earliest known record of the area comes from the Ancient Greek historian and geographer Hecataeus of Miletus in the 5th century BCE, who identified it as a Celtic harbor and marketplace at that time, and called its inhabitants Ναρβαῖοι.
-In ancient inscriptions the name is sometimes rendered in Latin and sometimes translated into Iberian as Nedhena.
+The etymology of the town's original name, Narbo, is lost in antiquity, and it may have referred to a hillfort from the Iron Age close to the location of the current settlement or its occupants.
+The earliest known record of the area comes from the Ancient Greek historian and geographer Hecataeus of Miletus (5th century BCE), who identified it as a Celtic harbor and marketplace at that time, and called its inhabitants Ναρβαῖοι, although the French academics and philologists Edme Cougny and Henri Lebègue report that several other names were used in ancient times to refer to the town, its territory, and Celtic inhabitants in ancient Greek inscriptions.